 - 2 tbs unsalted butter

-- 2 tbs maple syrup
+- 2 tbs pure maple syrup

 - 2 tbs heavy cream

-- 1/2 cup brown sugar
+- ½ cup dark brown sugar

 - Preheat oven to 350 degrees and adjust oven rack to the center position.
 Grease a bundt pan very well, set aside.

 - In a large bowl, beat butter until smooth with no lumps.
 Add sugar and beat until fluffy and fully combined, scraping down as needed, about 2 minutes.
 Beat in eggs one at a time making sure they are fully incorporated before adding the next, about 1 minute per egg.